 As the project progresses we work closely with the design team, aiming to keep the design, aspirations, and budget aligned.
 We remain in close contact with you, keeping you updated on costs.
 Our knowledge, costing skills and attention to detail at this stage in particular can save significant amounts of money on the final build.

 Procurement and Tendering

-Once the design is suitably progressed, we will advise on the best way to procure your project; whether negotiated or tendered, traditional or design and build.
-In doing this, we will consider your timescales, budget, and approach to risk.
+Once the design is suitably progressed, we will advise on the best way to procure your project; whether negotiated or tendered, traditional or design and build, single stage or two stage In doing this, we will consider your timescales, budget, and approach to risk.
 We will also help you shortlist potential Contractors and will produce tender documents and manage the tender process.